How to travel from Paris to see the Swiss Alps?

-Paris and the Swiss Alps are truly every vacationist’s paradise and on top of almost every tourists destination lists.
+Paris in France and the Swiss Alps are truly every vacationist’s paradise and on top of almost every tourists destination lists.
 Paris history and the overall beauty of the city with its wonderful architecture, the well-dressed people and the excellent food speaks for itself.

 BUT what really transports you into an ether realm of magnificence and splendour are the Swiss Alps.
 The breath-taking scenery with hazy blue lakes, luxurious mountain resorts, sparkling glaciers and some of the greatest driving roads in the world are an experience one can't miss.

 The perfect vacation includes the right travel companion and a good travel itinerary ideally scripted by a professional – exactly what a the river cruise from Paris to the Swiss Alps by Viking River Cruises is promising.
+But please consider:

-So how to see the Swiss Alps from Zurich?
+How to see the Swiss Alps from Zurich?

 No better way to experience this scenic highlights of Switzerland than by embarking on a road trip in the sport- or supercar of your dreams.
 You better fasten your seat belt because it promises to be one hell of a ride.